 Reviewing ways to distribute newsletters more effectively to gain more data.
 One idea is to add specific emails instead of distribution lists, which are often used inside the PSAP.

-Incorporating future focus on PASP stakeholders, would like 2-3 volunteers to provide a showcase for their agency.
+Incorporating future focus on PSAP stakeholders, would like 2-3 volunteers to provide a showcase for their agency.
 Next issue will be end of June 2021.

 The E-911 website will have PSAP job opportunities links posted.